Root-n consistent semiparametric learning with high-dimensional nuisance functions under minimal sparsity: Applications and extensions of the Double-Calibration approach

-We expect that it may be helpful to explain the DCal estimator for regression coefficient estimation from the perspective of the influence function of DR functionals \citep{rotnitzky2021characterization}.
-Generically, the influence function of a DR functional $\tau$ with nuisance parameters $\theta = (a, b)$ has the following form:
+We expect that it may be helpful to explain the DCal estimator for regression coefficient estimation through the lens of influence functions of DR functionals, first characterized in \citet{rotnitzky2021characterization} (also see Section 5 of \citet{chernozhukov2022locally}).
+The influence function of a DR functional $\tau$ with nuisance parameters $\theta = (a, b)$ has the following generic form: